awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 You can see scaling events in the details for a DB cluster in the AWS Management Console\.
 You can also monitor the current capacity allocated to the DB cluster by using the `ServerlessDatabaseCapacity` metric for Amazon CloudWatch\.

 During autoscaling, Aurora Serverless v1 resets the `EngineUptime` metric\.
 The reset metric value doesn't indicate any issues with seamless scaling and doesn't mean that any connections were dropped\.
-For more information about metrics, see [Monitoring Amazon Aurora DB cluster metrics](Aurora.Monitoring.md)\.
+For more information about metrics, see [Monitoring Amazon Aurora metrics with Amazon CloudWatch](Aurora.Monitoring.md)\.

 ## Automatic pause and resume for Aurora Serverless v1<a name="aurora-serverless.how-it-works.pause-resume"></a>